 Desmore recalls her doctor breaking down, tearfully delivering the news.
 “I misdiagnosed you,” she said.
 “You have toxic mold illness.”

 Toxic Mold: What is it?

-Toxic mold illness is one term used to describe environmentally acquired sicknesses caused by exposure to water damaged buildings, or structures with excess indoor moisture, explains Dr. Janette Hope, board certified environmental medicine, and integrative medicine specialist.
+Toxic mold illness is one term sufferers use to describe environmentally-acquired sicknesses caused by exposure to water damaged buildings, or structures with excess indoor moisture, explains Dr. Janette Hope, board certified environmental medicine, and integrative medicine specialist.

-There’s no universally accepted name for the illnesses—which are also called mold poisoning, or sick building syndrome.
+There’s no universally accepted name for the illnesses—which experts also call mold poisoning, or sick building syndrome.

 Hope runs her own environmental medicine practice in Santa Barbara, CA where she sees patients from all over the world.
 She also serves on the board of directors for the American Academy of Environmental Medicine, American Board of Environmental Medicine, and the Global Indoor Health Network.

-Mold is just one agent in water damaged buildings that’s making people sick, Hope explains.
+Mold is just one agent in water damaged buildings that is making people sick, Hope explains.
 “There’s bacteria, cell walls, fungal cell walls [chemicals, and more],” aka microbial pollution.

 Microbial pollution is a major cause of indoor air pollution in public and private buildings, according to the World Health Organization (WHO).